 ProPublica is an American, nonprofit newsroom that does crowdsourced investigative journalism.
 They engaged their audience or more specific communities in some of their reporting by laying the cards out early in the process and asking people to get involved by asking for input, knowledge, or documentation from the people directly affected by or involved in the issues they are covering.
-They use questionnaires, have engagement reporters, and allow the audience to sign up to help with an investigation – but are very aware of the potential pitfalls and possible misassumptions when working this closesly with the audience.
+They use questionnaires, have engagement reporters, and allow the audience to sign up to help with an investigation – but are also aware of the potential pitfalls and possible misassumptions when working this closely with the audience.
 So they wrote a piece on their website explaining “What Engagement Reporting Does — and Doesn’t — Mean at ProPublica” , which clearly draws the ethical line between engagement reporting and advocacy, choosing sides, and being uncritical.

-Inside polarisation explains the dynamics that is behind every process of polarisation.
+Inside polarisation explains the dynamics behind every process of polarisation.
 This theory is developed by Dutch philosopher Bart Brandsma, who has been working as a consultant on dealing with polarisation for groups of policemen, journalists, companies and government organisations.
 The front page of the website holds a short (5 min) video explaining the dynamics of polarisation in a nutshell.
 In depth information can be found in the book: ‘Understanding the dynamics of us versus them’ by Bart Brandsma.

 The Bonn Institute is a networking organisation which tries to facilitate exchange on solutions-oriented and dialogue-based journalism.
 It aims at analysing the impacts of constructive approaches and disseminating the results by publications, conferences and professional training.
-It was founded in 2022 by Ellen Heinrichs, a fellow of the Constructive Institute and journalist at Deutsche Welle.
+It was founded in 2022 by Ellen Heinrichs, a fellow of the Constructive Institute and a journalist at Deutsche Welle.
 The work of the Institute is also supported by the RTL Group and the newspaper “Rheinische Post”.